Best Storm Sorcerer Build - Eye of the Storm - Baldur's Gate 3 (BG3)

 On the other hand, you can also use something like

-Minor Illusion to pull enemies together, change their vision cones, and attack with the same spell but hit all of them.
+Minor Illusion to pull enemies together, changing their vision cones, and attacking with the same spell but hitting all of them.
 This is a very powerful cantrip that can be overlooked.

 This creates various opportunities like landing a powerful Area of Effect spell from caster or scrolls, or hitting with wide attacks.